What you'll learn

 –> Read more about operator precedence in Blockly.

-Since JSON does not allow values that are expressions, you do not need to consider operator precedence for the generator that you are building in this codelab.
-You can use the same value everywhere a precedence value is required.
-In this case, we'll call it PRECEDENCE.
+Since JSON does not allow values that are expressions, the code does not need to consider operator precedence for the generator being built in this codelab.
+The same value can be used everywhere a precedence value is required.
+Since parentheses never need to be added to the JSON, call this value ATOMIC.

-In this step you will build the generators for the simple value blocks: logic_null, text, math_number, and logic_boolean.
+This step will build the generators for the simple value blocks: logic_null, text, math_number, and logic_boolean.

 Null